padraicheaton/bootstrapped/Notebook/Masters/Dev/Algorithm Design.md

 - The amount of kills that weapon has done
 - The amount of times the weapon has been reloaded
 - If this weapon is the chosen starting weapon or not

+# Adaptation of Traditional Genetic Algorithm
+The traditional features of a genetic algorithm are the following, including how they are planned to be adapted to this context:
+- Initial population
+	- This is the initial range of weapons offered to the player during the tutorial process, that are used as the basis for further generation.
+This can also include the starting weapon selected and used by the player each level.
+- Fitness calculation
+	- As defined above ([[Algorithm Design#Stored Metrics]]), this is calculated for each weapon based on its recorded performance metrics, which are normalised and artificially weighted.
+- Selection criteria
+	- For this context, the selection criteria is the player.
+They are the ones who pick and choose which weapons enter the population pool, and they are the ones that directly inform the performance metrics
+- Crossover
+	- Standard
+- Mutation
+	- Standard
+- Population generation
+	- Generated in batches of increasing size each game loop iteration.

+==!!
+Cumulative Genetic Algorithm??
+As the population pool is not replaced each generation...?? is this a problem?
+Might need to explore only storing the most recently generated population, with retaining a fixed number of the fittest individuals in the pool==